Keilor East: Transport

 Keilor East railway station is a proposed station on the proposed Melbourne Airport line.
 This line will run to Melbourne Airport, and will open in 2029.
 There will be approximately a 27-minute travel time to the Melbourne CBD, via Sunshine and the Metro Tunnel.

 Large parts of the suburb are under the flight path of the nearby Melbourne Airport which is curfew-free.

 Education

-Keilor East has a public primary school, Keilor Heights Primary School, St. Peters School, a private primary school, a campus of the public secondary school Essendon Keilor College, and the senior campus of the private Uniting Church school Penleigh and Essendon Grammar School.
+Keilor East is served by a public primary school, Keilor Heights Primary School, and an independent primary school, St. Peters School; and the senior campus of the independent secondary school, Penleigh and Essendon Grammar School.

-Keilor East had many more schools in the 1980s and 1990s, such as Lincolnville Primary School, Keilor South Primary School and Overland Primary School.
+Keilor East had many more schools in the 1980s and 1990s, such as Lincolnville Primary School, Keilor South Primary School, and Overland Primary School.
 Lincolnville and Keilor South merged in 1988 to form Rosehill Park Primary School (on the former Keilor South Primary School site).
-At the end of 1993, Rosehill Park and Overland were forced to close down by the State Liberal Government of Jeff Kennett, with Keilor Heights absorbing most of their students.
+At the end of 1993, Rosehill Park and Overland were closed with Keilor Heights absorbing most of their students.
+Between 1993 and 2025, a campus of the Essendon Keilor College, a public secondary school, was located in the suburb.